Catalog

 - We include this to stress the fact that cataloged items are wholly arbitrary concepts assigned to whatever someone wanted to catalog.
 That is, the scientific value of a cataloged number is entirely up to the person deciding upon the material to catalog.

-Understanding Specimen Records
+Understanding Catalog Records

 Understanding DarwinCore mapping